Tosefta: Authorship

-Whereas the Mishna was considered authoritative, the Tosefta was supplementary.
-The Talmud often utilizes the traditions found in the Tosefta to examine the text of the Mishnah.

-The traditional view is that the Tosefta should be dated to a period concurrent with or shortly after the redaction of the Mishnah.
-This view presupposes that the Tosefta was produced to record variant material not included in the Mishnah.

 Modern scholarship can be roughly divided into two camps.
 Some, such as Jacob N. Epstein, theorize that the Tosefta as we have it developed from a proto-Tosefta recension that formed much of the basis for later Amoraic debate in the Talmuds.
 Others, such as Hanokh Albeck, theorize that the Tosefta is a later compendium of several baraitot collections that were in use during the Amoraic period.
 According to Epstein's approach, the baraitot in both Talmuds are derived from the ancient Tosefta, with one branch consisting of the Tosefta and the almost identical Baraitot of the Yerushalmi, and another branch consisting of the baraitot of the Bavli.
 According to the approach presented by Albeck, the baraitot of the Talmuds and the Tosefta drew from a common source.

 More recent scholarship, such as that of Yaakov Elman, concludes that since the Tosefta, as we know it, must be dated linguistically as an example of Middle Hebrew 1, it was most likely compiled in early Amoraic times from oral transmission of baraitot.
 Shamma Friedman has found that the Tosefta draws on relatively early Tannaitic source material and that parts of the Tosefta predate the Mishnah.